 - Flashlight: An actual flashlight, not your phone!
 Save your phone battery and snag a cheap flashlight.

 - Glow Necklaces or Reflective Tape: Tape a few pieces on your kid’s Halloween costume.

-- Empty Bag or Backpack: When someone’s bucket gets too full (or too heavy), dump some of that candy in your own bag.
+- Empty Bag or Backpack: When someone’s bucket gets too full (or too heavy), dump some of that candy in a spare bag.
 Also useful for when somebody doesn’t want to hold their lightsaber, or witch broom, or any other costume accessories the whole night.

 - Stroller or Wagon: Or carry nothing at all and just store it all in a stroller or wagon.
 Genius!

-- Jackets: It always cooler at night than you think it’ll be.
+- Jackets: It’s always cooler at night than you think it’ll be.

 - Water Bottles: You’ll probably be walking a lot this evening!
 Or as a special treat, hot chocolate in a thermal bottle to stay warm.